 Receiving the Passport

 Once you've got the passport, check if there are any other travel documents you and your family need.
 This includes visas for the country you're visiting.
 It's easy to forget about your own passport when you're busy getting one sorted for your baby.
-Check your passport before you travel to make sure you've got enough time before it expires.
+Use our passport checker tool before you travel to make sure you've got enough time before it expires.

 Travelling with a toddler is a whole different ball game.
 So, how do you survive the flight?